Rcharmy/Excel-Projects/README.md

-# Data Analytics using Excel - Projects
+# Data Analytics using Microsoft Excel - Projects
 Welcome to my collection of data analytics projects, where I leverage Excel to extract insights, visualize trends, and support data-driven decision-making.
 These projects demonstrate my proficiency in:

 1. **Data Cleaning and Preparation:** Transforming raw datasets into clean, structured data for analysis.